Online Counselling & Psychotherapy Across Ireland | In-person in Dublin 12

 My approach to psychotherapy

-I am also a pre accredited member of the Irish Association for Counselling and Psychotherapy.
+I’m Alan Byrne, a qualified Psychotherapist and Pre-Accredited member of the Irish Association for Counselling and Psychotherapy (IACP).

 Person Centred Therapy